awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 For more information, see [Encrypt a Snapshot to a New CMK](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#re-encrypt_snapshot)\.

-## Encrypted Snapshots<a name="ebs-encrypt-snapshot-copy"></a>
+## Encryption and Snapshot Copying<a name="creating-encrypted-snapshots"></a>

-When you copy a snapshot, you can choose to encrypt the copy \(if the original snapshot was not encrypted\) or you can specify a CMK different from the original one, and the resulting copied snapshot uses the new CMK\.
+When you copy a snapshot, you can encrypt the copy or you can specify a CMK different from the original one, and the resulting copied snapshot uses the new CMK\.
 However, changing the encryption status of a snapshot during a copy operation results in a full \(not incremental\) copy, which might incur greater data transfer and storage charges\.

 To copy an encrypted snapshot shared from another AWS account, you must have permissions to use the snapshot and the customer master key \(CMK\) that was used to encrypt the snapshot\.
 When using an encrypted snapshot that was shared with you, we recommend that you re\-encrypt the snapshot by copying it using a CMK that you own\.
 This protects you if the original CMK is compromised, or if the owner revokes it, which could cause you to lose access to any encrypted volumes you created using the snapshot\.
 For more information, see [Sharing an Amazon EBS Snapshot](ebs-modifying-snapshot-permissions.md)\.

+You apply encryption to EBS snapshot copies by setting the `Encrypted` parameter to `true`\. \(The `Encrypted` parameter is optional if [encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/encryption-by-default.html) is enabled\)\.

+Optionally, you can use `KmsKeyId` to specify a custom key to use to encrypt the snapshot copy\. \(The `Encrypted` parameter must also be set to `true`, even if encryption by default is enabled\.\) If `KmsKeyId` is not specified, the key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.
+The following table describes the encryption outcome for each possible combination of settings\.

+**Encryption outcomes: Copying a snapshot**
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-copy-snapshot.html)

+\* This is the default CMK for the AWS account and region\.
+This may be either the AWS\-managed default or a customer\-managed default that you have specified\.
+For more information, see [Encryption Key Management](EBSEncryption.md#EBSEncryption_key_mgmt)\.

+\*\* This is a customer\-managed CMK specified for the copy action\.
+This CMK overrides the default CMK that is set for the AWS account and region\.

 ## Copy a Snapshot<a name="ebs-snapshot-copy"></a>